hannesdatta/data-spotify-playlist-ecosystem/doc/readme_database1.txt

      dataset was created?
      If so, please provide a description.

-	At this stage no.
+	 The raw data set will not be distributed to third parties outside of Tilburg University.

+	 Derived versions that are GDPR compliant (e.g., with anonymized user names) can be distributed later on.

-6.2  How will the dataset will be distributed(e.g.,tarball on website, API,
+6.2  How will the dataset will be distributed (e.g.,tarball on website, API,
        GitHub)?
 Does the dataset have a digital object identifier (DOI)?

-	Stored for interal use at dataverse.
+	Stored for interal use at dataverse (private).

+	Derived (parsed, and GDPR-compliant versions) will be made public.

 6.3  When will the dataset be distributed?